-On April 20, 2010, an explosion on the Deepwater Horizon Macondo oil well drilling platform started the largest marine oil spill in U.S. history, releasing millions of barrels of oil into the Gulf of Mexico.
+On April 20, 2010, an explosion on the Deepwater Horizon Macando oil well resulted in the loss of 11 lives and the largest marine oil spill in U.S. history, releasing millions of barrels of oil into the Gulf.

 Texas OneGulf was established in January 2015 as a Texas Center of Excellence after the Deepwater Horizon disaster to advance research into ongoing impacts from the oil spill and other long-term issues that threaten the health and sustainability of the Gulf of Mexico.

-TCEQ Commissioner Toby Baker announced the selection of Texas OneGulf as one of two consortia to establish Centers of Excellence in Texas as part of the ongoing implementation of the federal RESTORE Act.
+Later that year, TCEQ Commissioner Toby Baker announced the selection of Texas OneGulf as one of two Centers of Excellence in Texas as part of ongoing implementation of the RESTORE Act.

 What We're Doing Today

 The RESTORE Act designates five disciplines that must be addressed: coastal sustainability, restoration and protection; fisheries and wildlife research and monitoring; safe offshore energy development; sustainable and resilient economic growth; and comprehensive Gulf of Mexico observation, monitoring and mapping.
-Texas OneGulf has identified the following priorities for its first two years that meet these requirements:
+Texas OneGulf advances these areas through its Strategic Research Action Plan.